Jeonju International Film Festival

-In the first edition of JIFF, debut films of Darren Aronofsky were introduced to South Korea.
-For the first time in Asia, Jiff highlighted early works of Béla Tarr as well.
-The winners of Jeonju IFF's International Competition Section include Ying Liang, John Akomfrah and Miike Takashi.
+In the first edition of JIFF, the debut films of Darren Aronofsky were introduced to South Korea.
+For the first time in Asia, JIFF highlighted the early works of Béla Tarr as well.
+The winners of Jeonju IFF's International Competition Section include Ying Liang, John Akomfrah, and Miike Takashi.

-Another point of Jeonju is that it produces movies as well.
-Directors that once invited to Jeonju IFF, were later invited again to Jeonju Digital Project (JDP) which is a set of three digital shorts.
+Jeonju has also invested in films that were later produced by the festival.
+Directors who attended Jeonju IFF were invited again to join Jeonju Digital Project (JDP), with a set of three digital shorts.
 JDP granted financial support to masters for their short films and world-premiered those pieces in Jeonju.

-Celebrating its 15th edition, JDP has boosted scale up to Feature-length with GYÖRGY Pálfi (Hungary), PARK Jung bum/SHIN Yeon-shick (Republic of Korea).
+Celebrating its 15th edition, JDP has expanded to feature-length films along with György Pálfi (Hungary) and Park Jung bum/Shin Yeon-shick (Republic of Korea).

-One of the other characteristics of JIFF is its experimental section called Expanded Cinema (formerly called Stranger than Cinema).
+JIFF also features an experimental category called Expanded Cinema (formerly called Stranger than Cinema).